 Dr. James S. C. Chao and Mrs. Chao use this phrase that once inspired them to encourage their daughters.
 Dr. Chao tells his daughters that even when you’re stuck and can’t go any further, you hold on to something.
 If you could keep holding on, you might be able to wait until the rescue, the support or the turning point to come.

-Until now, Secretary Elaine L. Chao still keeps an old photo that she took with her parents when they went back to China in the 1980s in her right-hand drawer in the office to encourage herself in the difficult times.
+Until now, The Honorable Elaine L. Chao still keeps an old photo that she took with her parents when they went back to China in the 1980s in her right-hand drawer in the office to encourage herself in the difficult times.
 “Every time I encounter challenges, I’d think of the trials my parents had faced and how they had suffered at that time.
 If they could make it through the challenges, so can I.” “Because I am my parents’ daughter.”